dalitun/applications/bundle-trusty-mail/README_EN.md

 ### Size of the instance

- Per default, the script is proposing a deployement on an instance type "Small" (s1.cw.small-1).
+ Per default, the script is proposing a deployement on an instance type "Standard" (n2.cw.standard-1).
 Instances are charged by the minute and capped at their monthly price (you can find more details on the [Tarifs page](https://www.cloudwatt.com/fr/produits/tarifs.html) on the Cloudwatt website).
 Obviously, you can adjust the stack parameters, particularly its defaut size.

 ### By the way...

- If you do not like command lines, you can go directly to the "run it thru the console" section by clicking [here](#console)
+ If you do not like command lines, you can go directly to the "run it through the console" section by clicking [here](#console)

 ## What will you find in the repository